 A quality inspection is part of the quality control process in place.
 A quality inspection has several vital functions that include:

 - Measuring – An essential aspect of quality inspection is to measure the products.
-This can be from measuring the size to counting that all the quantity is present and ready to be shipped.
+This can be measured by measuring the size and counting the quantities that are present and ready to be shipped.

 - Examining – Examining is about looking at the product’s overall quality and all the product quality details.
 At Mondoro, we do a 100% inspection to examine all the products while in the production process and the product’s final quality.

 - Testing – Testing ensures that products are up to the required standard.
 At Mondoro, we will do drop tests for packaging and electrical testing for all lamps.
-We have other standard tests we do as rust tests for metal parts, cycle tests, and weight limit tests.
+We have other standard tests we do, such as rust tests for metal parts, cycle tests, and weight limit tests.

 - Comparison – An essential part of quality inspection is to compare the products against a sample and other information.
 At Mondoro, we have product forms and other information that help to give us quality characteristics and benchmarks; we require that we also have production samples so that we can produce them as per the confirmation sample.

-At Mondoro, we have several types of inspections that we will do to ensure the quality of the products.
+At Mondoro, we have names for these kinds of inspections.
 The inspections are part of the quality inspection process:

-- Preproduction Inspection – Preproduction Inspection takes place during the preproduction phase when raw materials will be examined, checked, and tested.
+- Preproduction Inspection – Preproduction Inspection occurs during the preproduction phase when raw materials are examined, checked, and tested.

-- In-Process Inspection – In-process inspection is when we inspect the goods or products manufactured.
-During this phase, we will measure, examine, test and compare the products throughout the production process.
+- In-Process Inspection – In-process inspection is when we inspect manufactured goods or products.
+During this phase, we will measure, examine, test, and compare the products throughout production.

-- Preproduction Inspection – Preproduction Inspection takes place during the preproduction phase when raw materials will be examined, checked, and tested.
+- Preproduction Inspection – Preproduction Inspection occurs during the preproduction phase when raw materials are examined, checked, and tested.

 Quality Control Vs. Quality Inspection